poweroutlet2/openground/docs/docs/commands/add.md

 openground add -s URL -l NAME -y
 ```

-## Ingestion Parameters
+## Embedding Parameters

-The `add` command uses configuration values for ingestion parameters.
+The `add` command uses configuration values for embedding parameters.
 These can be set in your config file:

 ```bash
 # Set chunking parameters